microsoft/everyonecancode/instructions/day2/Vision/README.md

 Neither what picture you take nor what is detected will be saved and will **not** appear on the timeline or news feed.

-## Talk to me!
-What do you have to say?
+## Look around!
+What can your app detect?
 Play around!

 So go ahead and detect at least 5 objects and tell us how great your application detects objects on images.